dmiller/clojure-clr-next/README.md

 * restructuring the compiler to make it more rational and easier to develop and debug
 * taking full advantage of all aspects of the CLR in the context of Clojure, with special emphasis on the type system:  assemblies, value types, generics, type references, etc.

-Of the original goals of the [lojureCLR project](https://github.com/clojure/clojure-clr):
+Of the original goals of the [ClojureCLR project](https://github.com/clojure/clojure-clr):

 1. Implement a feature-complete Clojure on top of CLR/DLR.
 2. Stay as close as possible to the JVM implementation.